lumina-ai-inc/benchmark/README.md

 1. Starts the Docker services defined in `compose.yaml` - you can set `replicas` to run more than one instance of each service (provides considerable speedups)
 2. You can do `docker compose logs` to view the logs of your containers.
+3. You can run `docker compose down` to stop the containers.
+4. You can run `docker compose logs -f` to view benchmark logs

 ## About benchmark.py